Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: One-loop determinants

 Putting these results together, one sees that the substitution rule in moving from the manifold index to the \textit{orbifold} index should be $q_1 \rightarrow q_1 u_1^j$ followed by averaging over $j = 0\,, \ldots\,, n_1-1$.
 In performing this procedure, the action of $g_{(0)}$ factors out, resulting in

 where the manipulations in moving from the first to the second line are proved in Appendix~\ref{sec: sums}.
-Note that the first term matches the expression that \cite{Pittelli:2024ugf} finds in equation (3.70) (under $\mathfrak{q} \rightarrow \mathfrak{q}^{-1}$) but we also include the second contribution arising from the ``tilded'' anti-chiral fields in the cohomological complex.
-Using the fact that the denominator of the equation above is the sum of a geometric progression series in $\mathfrak{q}$, we have
+Note that up to the gauge fugacity term the second term matches equation (3.70) of \cite{Pittelli:2024ugf}, but we also have the additional first term arising from the chiral fields in the cohomological complex.
+Using the fact that the denominator of the equation above is the sum of a geometric progression series in $\mathfrak{q}^{-1}$, we have

 which translates into the infinite product:

 This gives half of the overall contribution to the one-loop determinant.

 We now follow a similar calculation in order to compute the contribution to the one-loop determinant from the neighbourhood $\mathcal{U}_{2}$ of the south pole.
 As before, we note that the group element $g$ acts on the coordinates as